Our vision and mission

 Heather, VAMP’s School Director, graduated from Duke University in 2010 with bachelor’s degrees in Visual Arts as well as Psychology with a focus in Adolescent Development.
 She also completed the Markets and Management Studies program while at Duke, a certificate program for undergraduates that focuses on business, organizations, and entrepreneurship.
 Upon graduating, she began working as a makeup artist at places like MAC, Blue Whale Studios, and Universal Orlando.
 In addition to doing makeup and creating all types of art, she has a passion for helping young people find their path in life and discover a career that brings them joy.

 Brian is an IATSE Local 798 Union makeup artist.
 He was determined to become a special effects makeup artist since the age of 16.
-After nearly 10 years of self-taught experience, Brian wanted to further his knowledge with a formal education.
 In 2009, he enrolled in Tom Savini’s Special Effects Makeup Program at the Douglas Education Center in Monessen, Pennsylvania, where he obtained an associate’s degree in Specialized Business.
 Brian is a seasoned sculptor and mold maker, with experience working in prosthetic labs where he would create battle wound simulated prosthetics to train combat medics for the United States Army.
 He has experience in film and television, and strives for a sense of realism with all of his makeups.

 Commonly Asked Questions: